 My last layout highlights the cut cardstock...I totally LOVE the way this makes my layout look!
 It is a simple addition that makes the layout look so sophisticated and finished.

 Doodlebug is a timeless scrapbooking company.
 They always have the cutest papers and embellishments and they stick with what they know works.
-While I do love trends and the companies that supply us scrappers with that, I also love that I can pick up a Doodlebug paper or embellishment and mix them with some from a couple years back and they mesh together perfectly ...
+While I do love trends and the companies that supply us scrappers with that, I also love that I can ...

 Raise your hand if you like second helpings (yummy desserts), coming back for more or even a little double dipping!!

-When I first selected the Webster's Pages Nature's Storybook and Postcards from Paris lines, I fully intended to make lots of headway on my heritage album ...
+When I first selected the Webster's Pages Nature's Storybook and Postcards from Paris lines, I fully intended to make lots of headway on my heritage album.
+I have been working on this for the past five years, more off than on.
+My efforts were more ...

 Page 1 of 19